olavt/matter-sensor-thread/README.md

 This article shows how to modify the "Matter - SoC Sensor over Thread" example project with support for some of the sensors found on the Silicon Labs EFR32xG24 Dev Kit Board.

-This article is based on Silicon Labs Gecko SDK version 4.4.0 with Silicon Labs Matter 2.2.0 extensions.
+This article is based on Simplicity SDK Suite v2024.6.0 with Silicon Labs Matter 2.3.0 extensions (based on Matter version 1.3).

 ![Silicon Labs EFR32xG24 Dev Kit Board](./images/xg24-dk2601b.png)